 The new S.O.S. stations are situated every 2 km; they are equipped with instructions in different languages and allow road users to speak with an operator at the Operations Centre.
 The operator can see the caller through the video camera on the control panel and can also send messages to the display in a number of languages.
 The emergency buttons can be used to request the breakdown service or medical assistance.
 To make it easier to use the stations at night, a movement sensor activates the backlighting of the buttons and display.

-In agreement with the Department of Public Safety at the (Italian) Ministry of the Interior, the Company has installed a system to monitor the average speed of vehicles, commonly known as “TUTOR”, along some sections of its motorway.
+In agreement with the Department of Public Safety at the (Italian) Ministry of the Interior, the Company has installed a speed control system in order to monitor the average speed of vehicles along some sections of its motorway.
 The system is currently being upgraded on the Brescia Est - Desenzano and Sommacampagna - Peschiera sections in both directions of and it is preceded by specific signs.

 In the direction of Venice:

 - from km 225+922 to km 242+030 Brescia Est - Desenzano

 - from km 256+750 to km 268+750 Peschiera - Sommacampagna

 - from km 273+450 to km 260+440 Sommacampagna - Peschiera